ezavesky/udnd_07_bounceback/README.md

 ## Time Consumed
 * 8h 40m - most time was spent on custom assets instead of optimization; it still has to be a fun game to play!
+* There was a lot of investigative and experimental time lost around light probes, which shoudln't have been the case.
+An issue was created for others to hopefully see and learn from: https://discussions.udacity.com/t/light-probe-tricks/708956.

 ## Versions
 - Unity 2017.3.0f3+ (for development), originally created in Unity 2017.2.0f3